 The extension will last for six months, from November 2020 to April 2021.
 Grants will be paid in two lump sum instalments each covering a three-month period.
 More information is available here.

-The application deadline for the Bounce Back Loan Scheme, Coronavirus Business Interruption Loan Scheme, and Coronavirus Large Business Interruption Loan Scheme is being extended until the end of March 2021.
+The application deadline for the Bounce Back Loan Scheme, Coronavirus Business Interruption Loan Scheme, and Coronavirus Large Business Interruption Loan Scheme was extended until the 31st March 2021.
 The schemes had been previously due to close to applications on 30th November 2020.

-Details of the funding available to businesses can be found here.
+Details of the funding available to businesses in Wales can be found here.

 The Northern Ireland Executive has launched a Localised Restrictions Support Scheme (details here).
 This Scheme provides financial support to businesses which have been required to close or severely limit operations at their premises under the Health Protection Regulations that have been put in place by the NI Executive.
 This is one element in the support package offered – details of other support measures are available on the NI Business Info website, here.